MahmoodAbdali79/Face-anti-spoofing/README.md

 ## load model

-For loading models and their weight, we use the following code.
-So here can see code of loading model, load weight and compile them.
+For loading models and their weights, we use the following code. following script is used for loading the model, loading weights and compiling the model.

 ```python
 # load model